The Easy Way To Plan And Arrange A Family Photo Gallery Wall

 C. Wall Mock-up

 Some wall frames now come with paper cut-out mock-ups which are really handy.
 This way , you can tape them on the wall and create your wall design.
+You can decide if you want a symmetrical gallery wall or something different.

 To keep your gallery wall interesting, you’re going to want to have the right mix of vertical and horizontal pieces.
 If your most considerable details are horizontal, try placing a smaller vertical piece next to it (centered or bottom aligned) and vice versa.
 It’s an excellent way to start moving inwards from your larger pieces.